 - 6.20 The final stage is to identify whether there is a deficit or surplus of housing of different bedsizes and tenures.
-Surpluses of shared units are the most problematic as they can be of very variable quality and can constitute large houses with several bedrooms.
-Unfortunately, no data is available to profile this sector but any surpluses have been offset against the future housing needs for one bed properties.
-Where they occur for larger sized properties, surpluses of housing can be set against shortages of lower sized properties as follows: - Surpluses of 1 bed units can be set against the requirement for shared units; - Surpluses of 2 bed units can be set against the requirement for 1 bed units; - Surpluses of 3 bed units can be set against the requirement for 2 bed units; - Surpluses of 4 bed units can be set against the requirement for 3 bed units. - Surpluses of shared units have not been set against any requirement as their variable pattern including purpose-built to subdivided accommodation makes generalisation difficult.
+Shared units are the most problematic as they can be of very variable type, ranging from bedsits to hostels.
+As a result, where a need for shared units has been identified, these have been added to the need for 1 bed housing.
+Where surpluses of shared housing have been identified, these have not been offset against the future need for housing.
+Where surpluses are identified for larger sized dwellings, they can be offset against shortages of lower sized properties as follows: - Surpluses of 1 bed units can be set against the need for shared units; - Surpluses of 2 bed units can be set against the need for 1 bed units; - Surpluses of 3 bed units can be set against the need for 2 bed units;

+- Surpluses of 4 bed units can be set against the need for 3 bed units. - Surpluses of shared units have not been set against any need as their variable pattern including purpose-built to sub-divided accommodation makes generalisation difficult.